glennmatthews/aagen/README.md

 **This is key when reporting bugs - please provide the seed number under which the bug was encountered so as to make it very easy to recreate the issue!**

+Click on any part of the map to print information about the clicked region to the console.

 Press `SPACE` to iterate another step of the dungeon generator, constructing a new room or passage and adding it to the map.
 If the map dead-ends completely with no possibilities for adding new regions, pressing `SPACE` will cause a new map to be created.

+Press `w` to write the current map state to disk as `current.aamap`.

+Press `l' to load `current.aamap`, replacing the current map state.

-Press `ESC` twice to quit the program.
+Press `ESC` or close the map window to quit the program.

 If an error occurs, the error will be reported on your console and the program will "freeze", continuing to display the current state of the map but refusing